privacybydesign/irma-documentation/yivi-docs/blog/2026-06-22-yivi-8-0-crypto-agility/index.md

 **Attributes are addressed by their location inside the credential, not by an IRMA-scheme identifier.** That location is just a path: `["email"]` for a flat field, `["address", "street"]` for a nested one, `["departments", 0, "name"]` for something inside an array.
 The same notation works for a flat IRMA attribute and a deeply nested SD-JWT claim, so the rest of the app — credential cards, disclosure prompts, the activity log — handles them all the same way.

+IRMA did not go away in this refactor — it became one protocol among several.
+Idemix-based credentials flow through the same schemaless session layer as SD-JWT credentials, just with a different `Protocol` tag and a different signing path.
+Existing IRMA integrations keep working unchanged.

+EUDI credentials are stored encrypted at rest in a SQLCipher-backed database alongside the existing IRMA storage, and the rest of the app — credential cards, activity logs, disclosure prompts — was reshaped to work without an IRMA scheme so it can render any of them.

 ### Session logic moved across the repo boundary

 The half of the refactor that reaches into irmamobile is the half that took the longest.
 The complex parts of the disclosure flow — disclosure-plan computation, candidate-credential matching, selective-disclosure choice resolution, the session state machine itself — all moved out of Dart and into Go.